Atishay007/spring-boot-with-restful-web-services/README.md

 5. It uses HATEOAS to create links of other URI.
 6. It uses Spring ResponseEntityExceptionHandler class to provide custom Exception Handling.
 7. It uses javax.validation.Valid annotations to validate the RequestBody coming in POST method.
-8. It uses Swagger to document Rest API (http://localhost:9000/swagger-ui.html): Change the port where your tomcat is listening.
+8. It uses Swagger to document Rest API (http://localhost:9000/swagger-ui.html) Port can be change, please check application.properties: Change the port where your tomcat is listening.
 9. It Provides response in Json/xml format and accepts the requestBody in both format, to accept/showing responses in XML we have used com.fasterxml.jackson.dataformat dependency.
 10. It uses filtering feature using jackson annotations(It means which fields does user wants to see).